JayBox325/JayPack/README.md

 * `npm start` - this will compile everything then start watching all the source files.
 * `npm build` - this builds all your source files, but still in your development environment so sourcemaps will be included and nothing will be minified.
-* `npm package` - this is your command for pushing code live.
+* `npm package` - this is the command for pushing code live.
 This will remove all the sourcemaps and minify everything ready for launch.

 ## Config

 This boilerplate can be used for static HTML websites built with Nunjucks, or it can be used for CraftCMS projects.
 The configuration for this is set in the `_gulp/config.js` file.

 If the project is set to `static` the nunjucks commands will be run.
 If it's set to `craft` then we let some CraftCMS plugins take care of the asset versioning.
+But also, browsersync will serve your static HTML files, whereas Craft just refreshes your Twig files if files are changed.

+## TODO

+* Test Craft BrowserSync functionality.
+* Remove individual task notifications and only show one notification on server boot and server refresh.
+* Import reused HTML, Scss and JS modules from projects.
+* Update Package.json with project details.